We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Tea tree oil is a yellow essential oil that comes from the leaves of Melaleuca alternifolia, which people refer to as the tea tree plant.

-The plant grows in Australia, where locals have used it for nearly 100 years to treat minor wounds and skin issues.
+The plant grows in Australia, where locals have used it for

 As a result, people use tea tree oil to alleviate many skin irritations and health problems, such as acne, lice, and possibly psoriasis.